Skip to main content

 capital

 The tools I am now engineering into TERN are not new ideas.
-They are translations of solutions I built, again and again, across different organizations, in the tools that were available at the time:
+They are translations of solutions I built, again and again, across different organisations, in the tools that were available at the time:

 • Donation reconciliation workflows — built in Power Automate, manually maintained, rebuilt for each new client — are the foundation of TERN's gift processing capability